qbki/plane/README.md

 | make | yes | |
 | gcc | yes | if you want to compile a Linux build |
 | docker | no | if you want to try this project and keep your system clean, it could be the only dependency |

+## Examples

+Examples were moved into [a sepatare repository](https://github.com/qbki/plane-assets).
+The main idea behind this decision is that you fork this project and populate it with your assets and code.

 ## Linux build